GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-empty| replace:: to be documented

-.. |function-strings-ends_with| replace:: to be documented
+.. |function-strings-ends_with| replace:: returns `true` if the end of the string `str`  matches a the string `cmp` otherwise returns `false`

 .. |function-strings-escape| replace:: to be documented

-.. |function-strings-find| replace:: to be documented
+.. |function-strings-find| replace:: Return index where substr can be found within str (starting from optional 'start' at), or -1 if not found

 .. |function-strings-find_first_of| replace:: to be documented